izzyphan/RecWellDevelopment/README.md

 Acceptance Criteria:

--As a RecWell staff member, I can log in securely with my own email and password.
+-As a RecWell staff member, I can log in securely with my own email and password. <br>
--Upon logging in, I am presented with employee updates, an employee directory, and access to my own information.
+-Upon logging in, I am presented with employee updates, an employee directory, and access to my own information. <br>
--I can easily navigate to sections for adding my own information, updating existing details, and viewing the entire staff directory.
+-I can easily navigate to sections for adding my own information, updating existing details, and viewing the entire staff directory. <br>
--I have an ability to create a centralized location for all training materials by scanning and uploading them to a portfolio.
+-I have an ability to create a centralized location for all training materials by scanning and uploading them to a portfolio. <br>
--I can easily view RecWell’s blog posts for targeted advice and tips for professional development aspects.
+-I can easily view RecWell’s blog posts for targeted advice and tips for professional development aspects. <br>
--Under my account information, I am able to view how many penalty points I have and any endorsements I have received from other staff members.
+-Under my account information, I am able to view how many penalty points I have and any endorsements I have received from other staff members. <br>
--The website is mobile-responsive, allowing easy access and functionality across different devices.
+-The website is mobile-responsive, allowing easy access and functionality across different devices. <br>

 **User Story 2:** As a RecWell professional staff member (full-time employee overseeing student staff), I want to access a more professional website featuring and focusing on our student staff members.

 Acceptance Criteria:

--As the admin, I can log in securely with my unique credentials.
+-As the admin, I can log in securely with my unique credentials. <br>
 -When adding a new employee, I can input necessary information such as name, contact details, position, and any relevant certifications or training completed.
-I also have the ability to update and delete this information.
+I also have the ability to update and delete this information. <br>
--I have the ability to search and filter the employee database based on different criteria such as name or position.
+-I have the ability to search and filter the employee database based on different criteria such as name or position. <br>
--I can add blog posts and tips for students to add to their professional skills.
+-I can add blog posts and tips for students to add to their professional skills. <br>
--I can add important information to the home page to ensure staff have access to updates.
+-I can add important information to the home page to ensure staff have access to updates. <br>
 -Using this website, I can track our penalty point system by assigning points to various staff members.
-These points also need to be cleared each semester.
+These points also need to be cleared each semester. <br>
--The website is mobile-responsive, allowing easy access and functionality across different devices.
+-The website is mobile-responsive, allowing easy access and functionality across different devices. <br>
--For the point and rewards system, I can define various actions or achievements that earn points, such as completing training modules, receiving positive feedback from peers or supervisors, or achieving performance milestones.
+-For the point and rewards system, I can define various actions or achievements that earn points, such as completing training modules, receiving positive feedback from peers or supervisors, or achieving performance milestones. <br>

 Breaking Down User Stories and Burndown Chart: